Cat communication: Howl, moan, and wail

-Unlike dogs, panting is a rare occurrence in cats, except in warm weather environments, or after delivery.
-Some cats may pant in response to anxiety, fear or excitement.
-It can also be caused by play, exercise, or stress from stimuli, such as car rides.
-However, if panting is excessive or the cat appears in distress, it may be a symptom of a more serious condition, such as a nasal blockage, heartworm disease, head trauma, or drug poisoning.
-In many cases, feline panting, especially if accompanied by other symptoms, such as coughing or shallow breathing (dyspnea), is considered to be abnormal and is treated as a medical emergency.
-More so, panting in cat-moms after delivery is normal and not related to temperature, female cats may pant for several days up to weeks postpartum.

-Ultrasonic

-Very high frequency ("ultrasonic") response components have been observed in kitten vocalizations.

 Visual communication

-Cats use postures and movement to communicate a wide range of information.
+Cats use body language and movement to communicate a wide range of feelings and information.
 There are various responses such as when cats arch their backs, erect their hairs and adopt a sideward posture to communicate fear or aggression.
 Other visual communication can be a single behavioral change (as perceived by humans) such as slowly blinking to signal relaxation and comfort in their environment.
-As such, domestic cats frequently use visual communication with their eyes, ears, mouths, tails, coats and body postures.
-An interesting fact is that a cat's facial features change the most and are probably the best indicator of their communication.
+Domestic cats frequently use visual communication with their eyes, ears, mouths, tails, coats and body postures.
+The change in a cat's facial features can be a strong indicator of their communication.

-Posture
+Body language

-A cat's posture communicates its emotions.
-As such, it is best to observe their natural behavior when they are alone, with humans, or with other animals.
-Their postures can be friendly or aggressive, depending on the situation.
-Some of the most basic and familiar cat postures include the following:
+A cat's posture can be friendly or aggressive, depending on the situation.
+Some of the most basic and familiar cat postures include: